-In Nursery and Kindergarten the Nursery Manager and Teaching Assistants all take on the role of 'Key Person' to groups of children.
+In Nursery and Kindergarten, the Nursery & Kindergarten Teacher and Senior Nursery Nurse take on the role of 'Key Person' to groups of children.

-In Reception, the class teacher acts as a 'Key Person' to all children in their class, supported by the Teaching Assistant(s).
+In Reception, the class teacher acts as a 'Key Person' to all children in their class, supported by the Learning Assistant(s).